A Georgia mother whose son was killed in a tragic hit-and-run accident will once again face charges in his death.

 Nelson’s case spawned a petition drive at Change.org asking for her to go free, and for the city to put a crosswalk at the bus stop.

 Now, next week, Nelson will once again make her case before a jury.
 She will argue that the real culprit here is the man who hit her son, not the mother who was trying to get home after a long day with her three children.

-The Atlanta accident attorneys at the Law Offices of Shane Smith would like to offer our heartfelt condolences to the Nelson family.
+The Atlanta accident attorneys at Shane Smith Law would like to offer our heartfelt condolences to the Nelson family.